Milwaukee M18 2836 vs DeWalt 20V DCS356 Multi-tool

 The Milwaukee blade change is fast but the DeWalt is faster for universal (open end) accessories.

 For closed end accessories the DeWalt adapter is a washer and bolt that requires a hex wrench.
-So it’s not a tool-less blade change for your starlocks etc. And the washer’s face pins don’t line up with the holes of any accessories I’ve tried.
-It’s pretty much a joke and you’re going to want to stick with universals, which I find easier to use anyway.
+So it’s not a tool-less blade change for Starlocks, etc.

-The Milwaukee will take pretty much any accessory from universal to Starlock with no adapter needed.
-That means you get the best selection to choose from as universals aren’t always the best choice.
-For example, good luck finding a universal sanding pad with through holes for dust clearance.
+The Milwaukee takes everything from Universal to Starlock with no adapter needed.
+This means you get the best selection to choose from as universals aren’t always the best choice.

 Cut Quality